xLeevo/Monocle/README.md

     * *cchardet* and *aiodns* provide better performance with aiohttp
     * *sanic* and *asyncpg* (and a Postgres DB) are required for web_sanic
     * *ujson* for better JSON encoding and decoding performance
-6. Run `python3 scripts/create_db.py` from the command line
+6. Run `alembic upgrade head` from the command line to build DB
 7. Run `python3 scan.py`
   * Optionally run the live map interface and reporting system: `python3 web.py`